Fur0rem/Culkan/README.md

 I am a bit stupid, so if the code is a bit stupid, that's why.
 Clang tidy is mad at me for a few reasons, I'll have to fix that.
 FIXME The casing and naming style may change in the future, because I'm not sure on if I want to follow Vulkan's naming style or dissociate from it, but it shouldn't be too bad to change it in your code if you ever use this.
 I promise I will do better documentation and examples in the future, and clean up some stuff.
-But I don't want to be too off-schedule with my main project, and I will make it compatible with C++ soon enough.
+But I don't want to be too off-schedule with my main project.
 I learned a bit about Vulkan, so that's cool.
 If this is useful to you, then I'm happy :D